kenhoff/ken.hoff.tech/src/posts/harvest/index.md

 # The crew

-I cannot express how thankful I was to have such an amazing team of creatives on this project.
+I cannot express how thankful I am to have had such an amazing team of creatives on this project.
+Seriously, I'm just the code

 Darrell
 <a href="https://twitter.com/HardyTales">@HardyTales</a>